bakavets-ma/argocd-example-apps/README.md

 # ArgoCD Example Apps

 This repository contains example applications for demoing ArgoCD functionality.
-Feel free to register this repository to your ArgoCD instance, or fork this repo and push your fown commits to explore ArgoCD and GitOps!
+Feel free to register this repository to your ArgoCD instance, or fork this repo and push your fown commitsf to explore ArgoCD and GitOps!

 | Status                                                                    | Application                                        | Description                                                                                                              |